Charcoal binds to toxins in the digestive tract, and can eliminate excess bacteria. It can however also absorb nutrients

 Dr Myhill & Jason Tietlebaum have excellent books on CFS supplementation.

 Probiotics can feed bacterial overgrowth in the small intesting

 Beneficial yeast such as SB may trigger immunity and cause coldsore or ulcer outbreaks.
 This is because SB elicits a Th1 immune response.
 This study shows that the etiology of mouth ulcers involves a T1 response, as does that for herpes simplex virus type 1 (HSV-1) infection (“delayed-type hypersensitivity).
 HSV lesions demostrate Th1 pattern where induction of MCH-II on epidermal cells and the activation of CD8+ T cells through IL-12 and IFN-y”.
 This is significant as ME/CFS disturbs both T1 & T2 immunity, and t-helper cells can become exhausted.

-Zinc assists with adequate secretion of digestion enzymes to improve hypochloria, leaky gut and nutrient absorption. may deplete ceruloplasmin and disturb copper regulation.
+Zinc assists with adequate secretion of digestion enzymes to improve hypochloria, leaky gut and nutrient absorption.
+Supplementation may deplete ceruloplasmin and disturb copper regulation.
 It may also reduce iron levels.

-Iron supplementation can be problematic, as it may feed bacteria.
-Some believe anemia symptoms are actually a wholefood vitamin C deficiency, and old studies did show this.
+Iron supplementation can be problematic, as it may feed bacteria or cause oxidative stress.
+Some believe anemia symptoms are actually a wholefood vitamin C deficiency (old studies did show this).